-Slide film is considered to be hard to shoot as a consequence of the constrained dynamic range.
-A great time to try it out is during the golden hour.
+Slide film is considered to be tough to shoot as a consequence of the limited dynamic range.
+A very good time to try it would be during the golden hour.

-35mm film that is sold in metal canisters is used by the Nikon N8008.
-It can also be called 135 film, and it’s the best-selling film format.
+35mm film that comes in canisters is used by the Nikon N8008.
+35mm film can also be referred to as 135 film, and it’s the most popular type of film.

-120 or 220 film, used with medium format cameras, is the only other type of film you are probably going to see.
+120 or 220 film, used in medium format cameras, is the only other type of film you are going to encounter}.

 DX Coded Film

-All new 35mm film sold at this point has DX encoding on the canister.
-This will allow electronically controlled cameras to automatically detect and set the ISO of the film canister loaded.
+Almost all available 35mm film offered for sale at this point has DX encoding.
+This allows electronically controlled cameras to detect and set the ISO when the film canister is loaded.

 Nikon N8008 Resources

 Where to Get Film Developed?